Info icon

 Audit

-To determine if there are Amazon EC2 instances with unapproved instance types available in your AWS cloud account, perform the following actions:
+To determine if there are Amazon EC2 instances with unapproved instance types available in your AWS cloud account, perform the following operations:

 Using AWS Console

-01 Sign in to your Trend Micro Cloud One™ – Conformity account, access Check for EC2 Instances with Unapproved Instance Types conformity rule settings, and copy the instance type(s) banned by your organization.
+01 Sign in to your Trend Cloud One™ – Conformity account, access EC2 Instances with Unapproved Instance Types conformity rule settings, and copy the instance type(s) banned by your organization.

 02 Sign in to the AWS Management Console.

-04 In the navigation panel, under Instances, choose Instances.
+04 In the left navigation panel, under Instances, choose Instances.

-05 Click inside the Filter instances box, select Instance type, paste the name of the unapproved instance type copied at step no. 1, and press Enter.
+05 Click inside the Find Instance by attribute or tag (case-sensitive) box located under Instances, choose Instance type, select Equals from Operators, paste the name of the unapproved instance type copied in step no. 1, and press Enter.
 Repeat this step for each unapproved instance type defined in the conformity rule settings.
-If the filtering process returns one or more EC2 instances as result, one or more Amazon EC2 instances were launched using unapproved instance types, therefore you must take action and create a support case to request Amazon Web Services (AWS) to deny creating EC2 instances with banned instance types in the current AWS cloud region.
+If the filtering process returns one or more Amazon EC2 instances as result, one or more EC2 instances were launched using unapproved instance types.
+As a result, you must take action and create a support case to request Amazon Web Services (AWS) to deny creating EC2 instances with banned instance types in the current AWS region.

-06 Change the AWS region from the console navigation bar and repeat the audit process for other regions.
+06 Change the AWS cloud region from the console navigation bar and repeat the Audit process for other regions.

 Using AWS CLI

-01 Sign in to your Trend Micro Cloud One™ – Conformity account, access Check for EC2 Instances with Unapproved Instance Types conformity rule settings, and copy the instance type(s) banned by your organization.
+01 Sign in to your Trend Cloud One™ – Conformity account, access EC2 Instances with Unapproved Instance Types conformity rule settings, and copy the instance type(s) banned by your organization.

-02 Run describe-instances command (OSX/Linux/UNIX) using the unapproved instance type copied at the previous step as filtering parameter, to list the ID of each Amazon EC2 instance launched using the specified instance type, available in the selected AWS region.
-Replace <banned-instance-type> with the instance type copied at step no. 1.
+02 Run describe-instances command (OSX/Linux/UNIX) with the unapproved instance type copied in the previous step as filtering parameter, to list the ID of each Amazon EC2 instance launched using the specified instance type, available in the selected AWS region.
+Replace \<banned-instance-type\> with the instance type copied in step no. 1.
 Run this command for each unapproved instance type defined in the conformity rule settings:

 aws ec2 describe-instances